-Double majors must be officially declared and reflected in the degree evaluation prior to the census date (14th day of class).
+Double majors must be officially declared and reflected in the degree evaluation prior to the end of the reinstatement period.
+For questions about when the reinstatement period ends for a semester, please email email@example.com.
 Courses counting toward undeclared majors will not be included in the program of study.

 If a program of study has listed specific courses that can count as electives, then only those courses will be eligible unless a course substitution is submitted by your professor or Professional Academic Advisor.